nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.
 Finance Commands

-NUStorage supports the manipulation of finance records.
-The following are commands related to the finance account storage.
+NUStorage supports the storage and manipulation of finance records.
+The following sections detail the commands related to finance storage, given in alphabetical order.

 Commands in this section are best executed when you are in the finance tab.
-If you don't know how to switch to the finance tab, please refer to the [switch to finance tab](#532-switch-to-finance-goto_finance) section for more information.
+If you don not know how to switch to the finance tab, please refer to the [switch to finance](#532-switch-to-finance-goto_finance) section for more information.

+**NOTE:** that some of these commands only work for [stand-alone finance records](#8-glossary-and-terms) (i.e. finance records that are not attached to any inventory records).

 #### 5.2.1.
 Add finance records: `add_finance`

-**:information_source: Notes about the command:**

 NUStorage allows you to add and save a new finance record into the account.
 In the [Add Inventory Record](#511-add-items-to-inventory-create_inventory) section, we have seen how a finance record is added when an inventory record is created to reflect the changes in the finance account.
 However, there are times that you want to create a finance record independent of any inventory records to record an influx/outflow of funds for example.

 This is where `add_finance` comes in handy.

+**:information_source: What this command does:**

+`add_finance` allows us to add a stand-alone finance record into NUStorage's.

+Note that this command **can only add a stand-alone finance record**.

 **:information_source: Using the command:** Below are instructions on how to use the `add_finance` command.